syncfusion-content/wpf-docs/wpf/SfTreeGrid/MergeCell.md

 ### Merge all cells in an entire parent node

-You can merge the entire column parent node
+You can merge the entire column parent node by using `TreeGridCoveredCellInfo`.

 {% tabs %}
 {% highlight xaml %}